De La Salle University: History

-The Philippines was one of the last Southeast Asian countries in which the De La Salle Christian Brothers established themselves.
+The Philippines was one of the last few Southeast Asian countries in which the De La Salle Christian Brothers established themselves.
 The De La Salle Christian Brothers had established several De La Salle schools in British and French Southeast Asian colonial territories a century before settling in the new American colony.
 Initially, the De La Salle Brothers were reluctant in establishing a school in the Philippines due to the Americans' insistence that the first school should only educate the children of the ruling Filipino elite.
 The Americans instructed the Christian Brothers to Americanize future Filipino leaders through their Catholic Lasallian education.
 The American demand ran contrary to the original spiritual teachings and charism of St. John Baptist de La Salle, the Vatican's patron saint of Christian educators whose main religious vocation was to "Teach Minds, Touch Hearts and Transform Lives" while providing tuition-free education to the poor.
 The De La Salle Christian Brothers eventually agreed to establish a school in Manila, conceding that the "upper-class children of the ruling elite families also needed good Catholic moral and spiritual training."

 De La Salle University traces its founding roots to Manila Archbishop Jeremiah James Harty.
 Harty, an alumnus of a Christian Brother–Lasallian school in St. Louis, Missouri, believed that the establishment of a De La Salle school in Manila would be instrumental in preempting the spread of Protestantism in the Philippines through the arrival of the Thomasites and American Protestant church missions.
 His request was endorsed in 1907 by Pope Pius X. An envoy of the De La Salle Christian Brothers arrived in 1910.
 Together with Manila Archbishop Harty, the Christian Brothers searched for a suitable campus location.
 A 13000 sqm property in Nozaleda Street, Paco, Manila was purchased for this purpose.